Certified Network Infrastructure Design Professional (CNIDP®)

 - Project closure process

-Throughout this program students will work on an individual campus based case study.
+Throughout this program learners will work on an individual campus based case study.